Vikeesalunkhe/Project_ws/README.md

   </gazebo>
 ```

-As this is a standard plugin, we have to change a few parameters to make it work with our robot.

-### Changes to be made

-- Change in the reference

-    The reference provided to the plugin is to be changed to the appropriate lidar_link_name.
-    The lidar_link_name for your robot can be found in the robot.xacro file.

-- Frame Name for Laser

-    Goto the frameName section, and change the link name from hokuyo_link to the lidar_link_name previously found for the reference section

-- Setting the Laser angular range

-    In the range section of the plugin, the minimum and maximum angles (in radians) can be changed according to the expected angular range.

-- Topic Name for Laser

-    The plugin will publish the point cloud data obtained from the lidar to a topic of our choice.
-    We can conveniently change the topic name to /scan for ease of access later.
-    Goto the topicName section and change the topic name from ‘/rrbot/laser/scan’ to ‘/scan’

-- Removing the GPU usage

-    As we are going to use our CPU instead of a dedicated GPU to handle the computing for our Laser Plugin we have to remove the GPU keyword.
-    The GPU keyword has to be removed from 2 instances;
-    from the sensor type section and the filename section.

 ### Test your Robot

 Now, that we have configured the robot with the parameters, let's test whether things are working perfectly.